 3.3.2 Melatonin

 Weiss et al. 61 evaluated the efficacy of sleep hygiene and melatonin for initial insomnia in children with ADHD in a RCT.
 Attention to sleep hygiene resulted in significant improvement in mean sleep-onset latency (SOL) from baseline (91.7 min reported subjectively by somnolog which were parents completed sleep logs and 98.1 min reported objectively by actigraphy) to 69.3 min by somnolog and 73 min by actigraphy (in five subjects); i.e. mean sleep-onset latency was improved (decreased) by 22.4 min by somnolog and 15.1 min by actigraphy.
 For non-responders to sleep-hygiene measures, the mean Somnolog SOL (documentation from parents for the amount of time between when the child was put to bed and when he/she fell asleep) for melatonin was 46.4 min (standard deviation (SD)=26.4) and for placebo was 62.1 min (SD=26.6).
-Two-sample t-tests comparing the mean period difference between sleep latencies and crossover treatment differences for melatonin vs placebo indicated a significant difference between these sleep latencies p<0.01 and a significant period effect (period difference in two crossover-treatment sequences) p<0.05.
-For total night-time sleep, more time asleep (15 min) was evident during melatonin treatment, p<0.01 on Somnolog monitoring, whereas actigraphic 67 analysis did not show a significant treatment difference.
-Open-label follow-up did not show a significant improvement in SOL; however, the improvement in sleep duration by 23 minutes continued, p<0.01 with the melatonin treatment.
+Two-sample t-tests comparing the mean period difference between sleep latencies and crossover treatment differences for melatonin vs placebo indicated a significant difference between these sleep latencies (p<0.01) and a significant period effect (period difference in two crossover-treatment sequences) (p<0.05).
+For total night-time sleep, more time asleep (15 min) was evident during melatonin treatment, (p<0.01) on Somnolog monitoring, whereas actigraphic 67 analysis did not show a significant treatment difference.
+Open-label follow-up did not show a significant improvement in SOL; however, the improvement in sleep duration by 23 minutes continued, (p<0.01) with the melatonin treatment.

 Van der Heijden et al. 30 investigated the efficacy of melatonin on sleep objectively with actigraphy and with dim light melatonin onset (DLMO) using saliva samples and also with assessments of behaviour, cognition and quality of life using different questionnaires in an RCT.
 There was an increase in mean total time asleep of 19.8 ± 61.9 minutes with melatonin and a decrease of 13.6 ± 50.6 minutes with placebo (p=0.01).
-Compared with placebo, the melatonin group had a significant decrease in sleep latency (p=0.001), increase in sleep efficiency (p=0.01), and decrease in nocturnal restlessness (p=0.03).
+Compared with placebo, the melatonin group had a statistically significant decrease in sleep latency (p=0.001), increase in sleep efficiency (p=0.01), and decrease in nocturnal restlessness (p=0.03).
 The saliva samples of melatonin-treated children showed an advance in DLMO of 44.4 ± 67.9 minutes compared with a delay of 12.8 ± 60.0 minutes in children receiving placebo (p<0.0001).
 No statistically significant improvement was found in problem behaviour, cognitive ability or quality of life scores assessed on the different questionnaires.

 Mohammadi et al. 62 in another RCT, subjectively studied the effects of melatonin on sleep, and features of hyperactivity and attention deficit in children taking methylphenidate (Ritalin).
 The mean sleep latency (in minutes) decreased with melatonin.
 The mean latency at baseline for placebo was 21.37 and at eight weeks was 26.37.
 The mean latency at baseline for melatonin was 23.15 and at eight weeks was 17.96.
 The mean total sleep duration (in hours) increased with melatonin.
 The mean sleep duration at baseline for placebo was 8.77 and at eight weeks was 8.27 (slight deterioration).
 The mean sleep duration at baseline for melatonin was 8.0 and at eight weeks was 8.51 (improvement).
-The mean sleep latency and total sleep disturbance scores were reduced in the melatonin group, while the scores increased in the placebo group.
+The mean sleep latency and total sleep disturbance scores were reduced in the melatonin group, while the scores increased in the placebo group but no statistically significant differences were observed for the two groups during the study period.